borisdj/EFCore.BulkExtensions/README.md

     transaction.Commit();
 }

-// Option 2 using Graph (only for SQL Server) - all entities in relationship with main in list are BulkInsertUpdated context.BulkInsert(entities, new BulkConfig { IncludeGraph = true });
+// Option 2 using Graph (only for SQL Server) - all entities in relationship with main ones in list are BulkInsertUpdated context.BulkInsert(entities, new BulkConfig { IncludeGraph = true });
 ```
 When **CalculateStats** is set to True the result is return in `BulkConfig.StatsInfo` (*StatsNumber-Inserted/Updated*).<br>